Nasmasim/monte-carlo-markov-chains/README.md

 1. Monte-Carlo Markov Chain
   a.
 Logisitic Regression
     * To estimate the predictive distribution, we use Monte-Carlo sampling.
-    * To sample from the posterior distribution (closed-form) we use Metropolis Hastings
+    * in [metropolis_hastings_logistic.py](https://github.com/Nasmasim/monte-carlo-markov-chains/blob/main/distribution_prediction/metropolis_hastings/metropolis_hastings_logistic.py) To sample from the posterior distribution (closed-form) we use Metropolis Hastings

 ## Remarks